 If you are a ‘new driver’ and have held your full driving licence for less than two years, your licence will be automatically revoked if you accumulate 6 or more penalty points.

 Whilst revocation is not a disqualification from driving, it essentially has the same effect as you will not be able to drive again until you have re-taken all parts of your driving test – this includes a theory test.
 If you drive for a living or need your vehicle to get to work, losing your licence can have devastating consequences.
 We can help, speak to one of our experts today who will provide bespoke advice regarding your case and how we can help you stay on the road.

 Whether you were stopped by the police or caught by a speed camera, we’re here to help.
 If you want to challenge a speeding ticket, or need help to avoid a disqualification from driving, get in touch with one of our experts today.
-With years of experience representing drivers who have fallen foul of the UK’s speed limits, we can advise you on the best course of action.
-Contact us today in complete confidence for a free initial consultation on 0161 930 5151 or email firstname.lastname@example.org
+With years of experience representing drivers who have fallen foul of the UK’s speed limits, our road traffic defence solicitors can advise you on the best course of action.
+Contact us today in complete confidence for a free initial consultation at 0161 930 5151 or email email@example.com

 Alternatively please complete the contact form on this page and we will contact you as soon as possible.

 Partner & Co-Head of Crime and RegulatoryCrime and Regulatory